-Weather you need to create an new position description or you already have an existing one, make sure to follow these guidelines to ensure you are developing an inclusive position description.
+Whether you need to create a new position description or you already have an existing one, make sure to follow these guidelines [pdf] to ensure you are developing an inclusive position description.

 If this action will cause your department to exceed your FTE baseline, you will need to work with your division or college business office, or your campus budget office before proceeding.
 Below are the procedures to request an increase to the current FTE baseline for your area.

 Submit the Request for FTE Baseline Increase form [pdf] to HR's Classification and Compensation Office by attaching the completed form in the Position Description Documents section within PeopleAdmin.

 - FTE Faculty Positions – Comprehensive Campuses and Palmetto College: